Self-sacrifice: Motivation

+Identity fusion

 Identity fusion refers to a feeling of unity among a group.
 People who have a stronger sense of belonging to a group are also more prepared to make sacrifices for the good of fellow ingroup members.
 According to studies, assessments of fusion are incredibly good indicators of excessive pro-group behavior.
 Extreme actions do not develop as a result of a persistently frail or shaky sense of self.
 On the contrary, people's individual and social identities are functionally identical and both prominent when they merge with a group.
 Igniting the individual or social identities of fusion people and integrating their agency into collective activity to make those two types of identity work together harmoniously can encourage high degrees of extreme acts involving self-sacrifice for the group.
 On the other hand, merging identities encourages feelings of kinship with the ingroup.
 To put it another way, fellow members of the group start to feel like family and are consequently deemed to be worth dying for.